boc-tothefuture/openhab-jruby/docs/usage/triggers/changed.md

 3. Support for ranges
 4. Support for [procs/lambdas](https://ruby-doc.org/core-2.6/Proc.html) for complex state matches

+## Changed Duration

-The for parameter provides a method of only executing the rule if the value is changed for a specific duration.
+The `for` parameter provides a method of only executing the rule if the value is changed for a specific duration.
 This provides a built-in method of only executing a rule if a condition is true for a period of time without the need to create dummy objects with the expire binding or make or manage your own timers.